 The default mode of operation is an immediate mode in which changes to output parameters made with the knob or the entry keypad are immediately reflected at the output.

 To change the output voltage:

 - 1. Place the cursor on the VOLT entry - 2.
-Rotate the shuttle knob clockwise to increase the value, counterclockwise to decrease the value or use the Keypad to enter a value and press the Enter key.
+Rotate the Voltage knob clockwise to increase the value, counterclockwise to decrease the value

 These changes take effect immediately.

 To change the output frequency: